Heisenmali/epicodus-lessons/README.md

-# <!--Shoe-store-->
+# mccsn

-This web app tracks projects and the volunteers working on them.
+This app allows the user to keep track of stores and the brands they carry.

 ### Prerequisites